 You may ask the Office of the Ombudsmen to investigate whether the decision to release the information was reasonable.
-However, the Ombudsman may decline to investigate if he or she thinks an investigation into the complaint is unnecessary.
-You should be aware that third parties may seek a ruling from the Office of the Ombudsman as to whether the material should have been withheld by us.
+However, the Ombudsman may decline to investigate if they think an investigation into the complaint is unnecessary.
+Third parties may seek a ruling from the Office of the Ombudsman as to whether the material should have been withheld by us.

-You can also make a complaint to the Privacy Commissioner is you believe our disclosure interferes with your privacy.
+You can make a complaint to the Privacy Commissioner if you believe our disclosure interferes with your privacy.

 While there are a large number of reasons why official information can be withheld, some of those reasons are more relevant to requests made to us.
 These include:

-- Prejudice to the maintenance of the law, and
+- prejudice to the maintenance of the law

-- Explain how that prejudice would be unreasonable, and
+- explain how that prejudice would be unreasonable

 If you have questions or concerns about how we will manage your personal, confidential information or commercially sensitive information, you can email us at email@example.com